jschueller/otfmi/README.rst

 Installation
 ============

-The preferred installation procedure uses Conda.
+The preferred installation media is Conda.

 First install OpenTURNS in conda, according to the `instructions <http://openturns.github.io/openturns/master/install.html#conda>`_.
 Once OpenTURNS is installed, use the following commands to install OTFMI::